 The hiring of undocumented immigrants, whether purposeful or not, is illegal.
 The I-9 process was implemented in 1986 to help combat this practice and to provide protections to both US workers and lawfully authorized non-US workers.
-However, over time, the “bite” of the I-9 audit has dissipated as the government focused less on this issue and… [Read More]
+As federal immigration policy looks to protect U.S. workers and wages in the post-pandemic world, the workplace will remain one… [Read More]

 Wave of ICE Enforcement Asks – Are Your I-9s Audit Ready?